White stuff on tongue? What your tongue is telling you about your digestion

 Fermented foods and probiotic beverages are some of the most effective ways to bring your inner ecosystem back into balance.
 A healthy tongue should look fresh and have a very thin, white coat.
 Introducing living enzymes and probiotics to assist in the digestion of your food and to repopulate the digestive tract with beneficial bacteria is a must when correcting digestion and fighting Candida.

-A simple solution to improving digestion is to follow the Body Ecology Principle of 80/20.
+A simple solution to improve digestion is to follow the Body Ecology Principle of 80/20.
 This means eating until you are 80% full.
 It also means not overwhelming your plate (and your gut) with too many starchy or acidic foods.
 Make sure that 80% of your plate is made up of non-starchy vegetables, fermented vegetables, and ocean vegetables.

 Soups, broths, steamed vegetables, and cooked foods are often better choices for someone with digestive issues.
 Avoid large amounts of raw fruits and vegetables.

 Herbs and spices such as turmeric, cardamom, ginger, coriander, black pepper, and fennel all aid in warming the system and improving digestion.

-A cup of warm tea twenty minutes before a meal is a great way to stoke the digestive fire.
+A cup of warm tea 20 minutes before a meal is a great way to stoke the digestive fire.
 Ginger tea can also benefit indigestion, bloating, and nausea.

 Enzymes can assist the digestive process by improving the body’s ability to break down the foods initially in the stomach and later in the small intestine to increase mineral absorption.

 Every person’s tongue is unique with distinct characteristics that are a reflection of their inner health.
 According to ancient Chinese medicine, the appearance of the tongue can reflect the health of the entire body.
 Additionally, the look and texture of the tongue can be a good indicator of the health of the digestive system, based on the coating and color of the tongue.

-If you have candida, you will have a thick tongue coat that points to an overburdened digestive system.
-If that is the case, you can use the following tips to improve your digestion and the appearance of your tongue today:
+If you have Candida, you will have a thick tongue coat that points to an overburdened digestive system.